mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 **Name**          **Type** **Description**
 provider          "kmip"
 endpoint          String   Optional.
-Defaults to kmip.endpoint from KMS providers. keyId             String   Required. keyId is the unique identifier to a 96 byte KMIP
+Defaults to kmip.endpoint from KMS providers. keyId             String   Required. keyId is the Unique Identifier to a 96 byte KMIP
-                           SecretData managed object.
+                           Secret Data managed object.
 ================= ======== ===============================================================

 Data keys are needed for encryption and decryption.
 They are identified